 Make sure you are standing on some elevation, so that you stand more prominent.
 This way you would not be blocking any and no one will be blocking you out. in case you’re outdoors, think about using a small brick wall or an outdoor staircase for shooting your photos, you can be as creative as you can be.
 Or maybe if you look out for an outdoor cafe which has a second floor of a building, showcasing a balcony view.

 Reduce the Depth of Field for crowd photography

-If you can, try shooting at a narrow depth of field.
-By making a large portion of the photo out of focus, you’ll have fewer distractions in the background of the image, which can be a problem with a lot of people around.
-The blurred background will allow you’re subject to stand out from the crowd.
+give this tip a definite shot: try shooting at a narrow depth of field.
+By ensuring there is a large portion of the photo out of focus, you’ll end up having fewer distractions in the background of the image. his can be a problem if there are many people behind you. the subject would stand out with more defined colors and contrast.

 Use a Tilting LCD

 with an articulated LCD you can always have a better luck and look, shooting photos inside a crowd. while walking you can easily keep you camera in one place by holding it above your head.

 Be mindful of others around you. in your own rush make sure you are not blocking someone else’s view.